Kakadu is home to more than 280 different types of birds – around a third of all bird species in Australia.

-Some birds range over a number of habitats, but many are found in only one environment.
+Some birds range across different habitats, but many are found in only one environment.

-Stately brolgas, jabirus and egrets patrol the shallows while comb-crested jacanas walk across the lily leaves and many different birds of prey cruise the skies.
+Stately brolgas, jabirus and egrets patrol the shallows while comb-crested jacanas stride across lily leaves and birds of prey cruise the skies.
 The largest of these, the white-bellied sea eagle, glides over the billabongs plucking fish from the water with large talons.

-In the woodlands, blue-winged kookaburras perch in the trees, lorikeets and honeyeaters feast on the nectar of eucalypt flowers and black kites fly overhead.
+Blue-winged kookaburras perch on trees in the woodlands while lorikeets and honeyeaters feast on the nectar of eucalypt flowers and black kites fly overhead.

-Peaceful doves and partridge pigeons feed along road verges and flocks of red-tailed black cockatoos eat seeds on recently burnt ground.
+Peaceful doves and partridge pigeons can be seen feeding on road verges.
+Flocks of red-tailed black cockatoos eat seeds from recently burnt ground.
 Crimson finches build their nests at the base of the spiky leaves of the pandanus.

-At night, owls, frogmouths and curlews are active and noisy, and may be visible from roads.
+Owls, frogmouths and curlews call out in the night and may be visible from roads.